 Make sure that no one is immoral or godless like Esau, who traded his birthright as the firstborn son for a single meal.

-This is our birthright, through Jesus Christ.
+The following passage from Ephesians shows us our birthright, through Jesus Christ.
 May we be careful so we do not despise it!

 Ephesians 1:3-14 (New International Version)

 Praise be to the God and Father of our Lord Jesus Christ, who has blessed us in the heavenly realms with every spiritual blessing in Christ.
 For he chose us in him before the creation of the world to be holy and blameless in his sight.
 In love he predestined us for adoption to sonship through Jesus Christ, in accordance with his pleasure and will— to the praise of his glorious grace, which he has freely given us in the One he loves.
 In him we have redemption through his blood, the forgiveness of sins, in accordance with the riches of God’s grace that he lavished on us.
 With all wisdom and understanding, he made known to us the mystery of his will according to his good pleasure, which he purposed in Christ, to be put into effect when the times reach their fulfillment—to bring unity to all things in heaven and on earth under Christ.

 In him we were also chosen, having been predestined according to the plan of him who works out everything in conformity with the purpose of his will, in order that we, who were the first to put our hope in Christ, might be for the praise of his glory.
 And you also were included in Christ when you heard the message of truth, the gospel of your salvation.
 When you believed, you were marked in him with a seal, the promised Holy Spirit, who is a deposit guaranteeing our inheritance until the redemption of those who are God’s possession—to the praise of his glory.

 The New Revised Standard Version, copyright 1989 by the Division of Christian Education of the National Council of the Churches of Christ in the United States of America.
 Used by permission.
 All rights reserved.